Shawn1776/jenkins101/Jenkins_study_note.md

 Jenkins
-( automation platform allow youto build/test/deploy
-software using pipelines and more: run bash/python script as well as ansible playbooks )
+( automation platform allow you to build/test/deploy software using pipelines and more, e.g.: run bash/python script as well as ansible playbooks )

 feature:
 	web gui
+	can be boosted from Docker

 Infrastructure：
 	Jenkins (work depaching maste)